Open-ISP/isp-trace-parser/README.md

 # ['Bango 973 Wind Farm', 'Bango 999 Wind Farm', 'Boco Rock Wind Farm', 'Bodangora Wind Farm' . . .

-# The names can be used to retrieve trace data from the following dataframe.
+# The project names can be used to retrieves a dataframe containing all project traces, which can be filtered by project name using the 'project' column"

 solar_traces = get_data.get_project_single_reference_year(
     start_year=2025,